 If there is a, or if you must report to start a sentence, it is highly recommended that you follow the law and turn yourself into the authorities.
 For a warrant, go down to the jail processing area, and tell the intake officer that you think there may be an outstanding arrest warrant out for you.
 A record check will be run, and if they find one, you will be taken into the sheriff’s custody.
 If you are reporting to serve out your sentence, go to the jail on the date and time that the sentence order states.
 Ensure that you get don’t get there late, or they may decide to arrest you.
 Make sure that you only bring approved items when you turn yourself in, such as your driver’s license or even ID, prescription medication, and the sentencing order.

 In order to have visitors, inmates have to list information about each visitor to the jail in advance of the visit.
 This information will be put into the visitors log as an Authorized visit.
 Each and every visitor will have to provide acceptable photo identification.
 Any visitors showing up late or any visitors that are not approved to visit will not be able to attend visitation.

 Jail visitation policies can change, so it would be wise to visit the official Waldo County Jail jail site before you try to go to visitation.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Phone calls made in jail are a lot more costly than phone calls made outside of jail.
+Phone calls made in jail are a lot more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are disciplined for an infraction, phone privileges could be reduced or eliminated completely.